Chinese New Year

 For many who don’t know the history and context of Chinese New Year it seems to be a never-ending movable feast of celebrations taking place over several week-ends.
-In 2017 Chinese New Year falls on 29th January and festivities will be held at the Nan Hua Buddhist temple in Bronkorstpruit on Sunday.
-The day, before 28th January, will see celebrations in Jozi’s ‘old Chinatown’ in Commissioner St and the last event usually takes place a week later in Derrick Street in Cyrildene (Jozi’s ‘new Chinatown’).
+There are celebrations held at the Nan Hua Buddhist temple in Bronkorstpruit, Jozi’s ‘old Chinatown’ in Commissioner St and in Derrick Street in Cyrildene (Jozi’s ‘new Chinatown’).

 When is Chinese New Year celebrated?